 The server MUST locate the lease on which the client is acknowledging a lease break by performing a lookup in LeaseTable.LeaseList using the LeaseKey of the request as the lookup key.
-If no lease is found, the server MUST fail the request with STATUS_OBJECT_NAME_NOT_FOUND.
+If no lease is found, the server MUST fail the request with STATUS OBJECT NAME NOT FOUND.

-If Lease.Breaking is FALSE, the server MUST fail the request with STATUS UNSUCCESSFUL.
+If Lease.Breaking is FALSE, the server MUST fail the request with STATUS_UNSUCCESSFUL.

-If LeaseState is not <= Lease.BreakToLeaseState, the server MUST fail the request with STATUS REQUEST_NOT_ACCEPTED.
+If LeaseState is not a subset of Lease.BreakToLeaseState, the server MUST fail the request with STATUS_REQUEST_NOT_ACCEPTED.